En Bloc in Singapore: What Is It?

 Usually, this buyer is a property developer buying a private development, which is the collective sale type that this article will cover.

 Many homeowners in Singapore hope and pray that their property will have en bloc potential and be selected for a collective sale, and for good reason.
-En bloc sale prices are usually well above market rate as developers tend to be willing to pay top dollar for a choice site.
-So, unsurprisingly, a successful en bloc sale can be like winning the property lottery.
+Prices for en bloc sales are usually well above market rate as developers tend to be willing to pay top dollar for a choice en bloc site.
+So, unsurprisingly, a successful en bloc in Singapore can be like winning the property lottery.

 Why Do En Bloc Sales in Singapore Command so Much Money?